MeshInspector/MeshLib/scripts/mrbind/README.md

 * **Installing dependencies:**

     We want a certain version of Clang (see `preferred_clang_version.txt`), and since older versions of Ubuntu don't have it, we add Clang's repository: https://apt.llvm.org

-    Also we need a certain version of GNU Make, so on Ubuntu 20.04 we build it from source and install to `/usr/local`.

     And obviously we install some packages, see `install_deps_ubuntu.sh` for the list.